nishavermaspn/UnityDevTask_Nisha/README.md

 # UnityDevTask_Nisha
+This project is compatible with android platform, please switch the platform for better UI representation.

 This contains two unity developer tasks -

 1- Reconnection in Photon for a Unity Multiplayer Game

 Location - In asset folder Task1_Reconnection named folder is present, which includes scene and scripts associated to task-1.